camilabga/data-structures/README.md

-# Data Structures and Algorithms Specialization
+# Data Structures and Algorithms Specialization   :heavy_check_mark:

 This specialization was a mix of theory and practice: I learned algorithmic techniques for solving various computational problems and implemented about 100 algorithmic coding problems in C++.
 Course provided by the University of California San Diego in Coursera.